-During FY2019 and FY2018, noncurrent assets increased \$0.3 million and \$0.1 million, respectively, due to additional charitable gift annuities that were donated throughout each year.
+In FY2020, noncurrent assets increased by \$0.8 million, due to an increase in investments of \$0.7 million through the Arizona State University Foundation and a decrease of \$0.1 million in splitinterest agreements (charitable gift annuities).
+During FY2019, noncurrent assets increased \$0.3 million due to additional charitable gift annuities that were donated throughout the year.

-In FY2019, capital assets remained consistent with the prior year, because the \$0.8 million depreciation recorded for the year was offset by the purchase of \$0.3 million of equipment.
-In FY2018, capital assets remained consistent with the prior year, because the \$0.8 million depreciation recorded for the year was offset by the purchase of \$0.8 million in upgraded studio cameras.
+In FY2020, capital assets decreased by only \$0.1 million.
+The \$0.2 million depreciation recorded was offset by the purchase of \$0.1 million of equipment.
+In FY2019, capital assets remained consistent with the prior year, because the \$0.8 million depreciation recorded for the year was offset by the \$0.3 million purchase of equipment.

-During FY2019, the Station's current liabilities increased by \$0.2 million primarily due to the Station's timing of payments.
-During FY2018, the Station's current liabilities decreased by \$0.5 million primarily due to the Station paying a large amount of Accounts Payable at year end, in anticipation of the University implementing new accounting software.
+FY2020 showed an increase in Station's current liabilities of \$0.3 million due to an increase in unearned revenue (deferred support).
+During FY2019, the Station's current liabilities increased by \$0.2 million primarily due to the Station timing of payments at year end.

-Throughout FY2019 and FY2018, noncurrent liabilities remained consistent with prior years, solely consisting of estimated payments due to charitable gift annuity donors.
+During FY2020, non-current liabilities increased by \$0.1 million, due to an increase in estimated payments due to charitable gift annuity donors.
+Throughout FY2019, non-current liabilities remained consistent with prior years, solely consisting of estimated payments due to charitable gift annuity donors.